Simo-DA/local-udp-testing/README.md

 ### Open **questions**

-- How to deploy rabbit mq producers?
+- How to deploy rabbit mq consumer?
 Currently continuous materialization in dagster.
 Good solution?
 - How to connect RabbitMQ iot-data queue to flink?
 - How to connect s3_bucket with postgresdb?
 - How to connect flink with postgres?